 About Albany Park

-Homes include an affordable mix of single-family homes, Bungalows, brick two-flats, apartments and duplexes.
-Nearby North Mayfair, part of the larger Albany Park community, is a mecca of historic Chicago Bungalows, earning a spot on the National Register of Historic Places.
+Homes include a mix of single-family homes, bungalows, brick two-flats, apartments, and duplexes.
+Nearby North Mayfair, which is part of the larger Albany Park community, is a mecca of historic Chicago bungalows, earning a spot on the National Register of Historic Places.

-The neighborhood’s 16-acre Eugene Field park includes two bridges over the river that runs through it as well as a playground, tennis courts, athletic fields, a 60-foot tall light tower and historic Tudor Revival style brick field house.
-The park was named for American writer Eugene Field, a Chicago journalist best known for his work as a children’s poet including the classic Little Boy Blue.
+The neighborhood’s 16-acre Eugene Field park includes two bridges as well as a playground, tennis courts, athletic fields, 60-foot tall light tower, and historic Tudor Revival style brick field house.
+The park was named for American writer Eugene Field, who was best known for his work as a children’s poet including the classic Little Boy Blue.

 Residents of Albany Park have even more to love with the addition of the 312 RiverRun trail that connects to nearby neighborhoods.

 Whether heading downtown, to the suburbs, or to O’Hare International Airport, commuters have access to the CTA Blue Line and Brown Line, as well as the expressway.